Skip to contents

 Features

-• weighted meta-analysis by specifying study_ids argument in RoBMA() and setting weighted = TRUE.
+• weighted meta-analysis by specifying cluster argument in RoBMA() and setting weighted = TRUE.
 The likelihood contribution of estimates from each study is down-weighted proportionally to the number of estimates in that study.
 Note that this experimental feature is supposed to provide a conservative alternative for estimating RoBMA in cases with multiple estimates from a study where the multivariate option is not computationally feasible.

 Fixes